A person standing in a small boat in a narrow, calm waterway surrounded by green grass fields under a clear sky.

 A Nursery for the Sea

-At low tide, shallow creeks carve delicate patterns through the marsh.
-With the returning water comes life.
+At low tide, shallow creeks carve delicate patterns through the marsh, and with the returning water, life follows.

 Juvenile fish, shrimp, and crabs shelter among the grasses, safe from predators that roam open waters.
 Here, they feed and grow before migrating offshore.
-More than 75 percent of commercially important fisheries species depend on salt marshes at some stage of their lives.
+More than 75% of commercially important fisheries species depend on salt marshes at some stage of their lives.

 Above the waterline, birds reign.
 Herons stalk the shallows.
 Egrets spear fish with lightning speed.
 Migratory species pause here during epic journeys, refueling before continuing across continents.
-Mammals—otters, raccoons, foxes—hunt along the edges, while insects and plankton form the invisible foundation of the food web.
+Mammals hunt along the edges, while insects and plankton form the invisible foundation of the

 Salt marshes are not isolated systems.
 They fuel entire coastal ecosystems, exporting nutrients and energy far beyond their muddy borders.